mojtaba-esk/scooter-event-reporting-service/README.md

 ## Quick Setup

-To run the App simply copy and execute the following code into your terminal:
+To setup and run the Service simply copy and execute the following code into your terminal:

 ```
 git clone https://github.com/mojtaba-esk/NordSec-Scootin.git